13 Effective Ways to Quit Sugar

 For those who try to maintain a healthy weight and quit sugar, lack of sleep is not recommended at all.
 Fatigue makes people hungrier, and people who don’t sleep enough hours tend to consume hundreds of calories more a day (much of it in the form of unhealthy sweet foods).
 You can find here more information about the damages of sleep deprivation.

-7. Watch out sugar substitutes
+7. Watch out for sugar substitutes

-8. Watch out dried fruit
+8. Watch out for dried fruit

 Dried fruit may seem like a healthier snack option than cake.
 And indeed dried fruits have health benefits, but also many calories and sugar.
 I always felt a sense of smugness when I would be munching away at a packet of dried banana chips while my friend tucked into a cupcake.
 I would also feel a pang of jealousy, not gonna lie.
 However, dried fruit contain a lot of sugar.
 So watch up for portion size and don’t exaggerate with the quantity.
 If you give in to your cravings, have instead a piece of fresh fruit.
 It will help you to satisfy a sweet craving and is much healthier.